The Comprehensive Guide to Legal and Ethical Employee Monitoring

 Your Team’s Setup

 You need to choose a tool according to the type of team you manage.
-For instance, if you work in the same office, setting the monitoring system on their phones is quite feasible.
-On the other hand, if members of your team are scattered around the world, it is best that you choose a task monitoring app that they can install on their computers.
-Usually, tracking programs designed for PCs have more features that make certain aspects of admin work easier.
+For instance, if you work in the same office, setting up a monitoring system on their phones is quite feasible.
+Meanwhile, if the members of your team are scattered around the world, it is best that you choose a task monitoring app that they can install on their computers.
+Usually, tracking programs designed for PCs have more features and make admin work easier.

 Ease of Use

-Monitoring apps are supposed to add convenience to your employees—not burden them.
-So, as much as possible look for a program that can automate the tracking system.
-All they need to do is log in and the tool should do the rest.
+Monitoring apps are supposed to provide convenience to your employees—not burden them.
+So, make sure to look for a program that can automate employee tracking.
+When using the right program, all they need to do is log in – and the tool should do the rest.
 Take Traqq as an example.
 It has an easy-to-use stopwatch that users can run whether they are online or offline.
 Your employees do not have to be connected to the Internet just to use the tool.

 Comprehensive Monitoring Features

-If you want to identify strengths and weaknesses in your team, you need a tool with features for tracking time spent on websites, programs, and tasks.
-The program should tell you the level of activity on the user’s keyboard or mouse.
-This way, you will know if you’re only paying for the hours and minutes that your employees worked.
+If you want to identify strengths and weaknesses in your team, you need a tool with features for tracking the time spent on websites, programs, and tasks.
+The program should also detect keyboard and mouse activity.
+This way, you will know if you’re paying only for the hours and minutes that your employees worked.
 Moreover, it will help you determine if some team members are overwhelmed with assignments, allowing you to properly delegate tasks.